-1.5.
+1.6.
 Authentication

-To disable OIDC authentication, set the environment variable DISABLE\AUTHENTICATION to yes, and you may move on to Install Keysafe 5.
+To disable OIDC authentication, set the environment variable DISABLE_AUTHENTICATION to yes, and you may move on to Install KeySafe 5.

-To configure authentication for Istio, the environment variable AUTH\ISSUER\URL needs to point at the issuer URL.
-Additionally, either AUTH\JWKS (for the payload) or AUTH\JWKS\URL (for the URL) also needs to be set.
-AUTH\AUDIENCES should be a comma-delimited list.
+To configure authentication for Istio, the environment variable AUTH_ISSUER_URL needs to point at the issuer URL.
+Additionally, either AUTH_JWKS (for the payload) or AUTH_JWKS_URL (for the URL) also needs to be set.
+AUTH_AUDIENCES should be a comma-delimited list.
 The deploy script will automatically add the fully qualified domain name for the host to this list if not already present.

 For UI authentication the deploy script requires an OIDCProviders.json file.
-Its location should be set in the environment variable OIDC\PROVIDERS\FILE\LOCATION.
+Its location should be set in the environment variable OIDC_PROVIDERS_FILE_LOCATION.

-Further details on configuring authentication for Keysafe 5 can be found in Helm Chart Installation.
+Further details on configuring authentication for KeySafe 5 can be found in the Helm Chart Installation section of the KeySafe 5 Installation Guide.

-1.6.
-Install Keysafe 5
+1.7.
+Install KeySafe 5